khalidNC/django_project_vidjan/README.md

             instance of the CharField class.

             v.
 And here in the class we should pass keyword=argument. max_length, let's set this to 255 characters.
-With this we can ensure that no genera can have a name larger than 255 characters.
+With this we can ensure that no genre can have a name larger than 255 characters.
             And this one way to prevent security hacks in our application.
-So hacker can not create a genera with 2 billion characters long.
+So hacker can not create a genre with 2 billion characters long.
 So we enforce a limit here.
             '''
                   Codes:
                         from django.db import models

-                        class Genera(models.Model):
+                        class Genre(models.Model):
                           name = models.CharField(max_length=255)

         # b.
-So we have Genera class now create Movie class in same way and derive this class from models.model
+So we have Genre class now create Movie class in same way and derive this class from models.model

                   # Codes:
                         from django.db import models

-                        class Genera(models.Model):
+                        class Genre(models.Model):
                           name = models.CharField(max_length=255)

                         class Movie(models.Model):